Contact us: (01773) 852070 or enquiries@crichcarr.derbyshire.sch.uk

 Phonics and early reading

 The first step for all of our children to becoming fluent and competent readers begins with phonics and early reading.
-This is why we teach reading through Floppy’s Phonics, which is a systematic and synthetic phonics programme.
-We start teaching phonics in Reception and follow the Floppy’s Phonics progression to build on the children’s growing knowledge of the alphabetic code, mastering phonics to read and spell as they move through school.
+This is why we teach reading through Little Wandle Letters and Sounds, which is a systematic and synthetic phonics programme.
+We start teaching phonics in Reception and follow the Little Wandle Letters and Sounds programme to build the children’s knowledge of the alphabetic code, mastering phonics to read and spell as they move through school.
 As a result, our children are able to tackle unfamiliar words as they read.

 At Crich Carr CofE Primary, we also model the application of the alphabetic code through phonics in shared reading and writing, both inside and outside of the phonics lesson and across the curriculum.
 We have a strong focus on language development for our children because we know that speaking and listening are crucial skills for reading and writing in all subjects.